forem/forem/.github/PULL_REQUEST_TEMPLATE.md

       have not been included_
 - [ ] I need help with writing tests

+## Does this change need to be communicated?

+_Please take a moment to consider if your PR will directly impact Forem users (members or creators), the Forem development process, or our support and/or marketing teams.
+You may want to include this in a Changelog post, write a [forem.dev](http://forem.dev) post, update documentation, or share this change internally._

+- [ ] Yes, this change will be communicated: _please replace this line with details on how you will communicate your change_
+- [ ] No, and this is why not: _please replace this line with details on why this change doesn't need to be communicated_
+- [ ] I'm not sure how best to communicate this change and need help

 ## Added to documentation?

 - [ ] [Developer Docs](https://docs.forem.com) and/or